Suborbital spaceflight in 2008: Shaheen-1 test launch

 On 25 January, a Shaheen-1 missile was test fired from Sonmiani by the Army of Pakistan.
 The test was declared a success.

 HotPay-2

 The Norwegian HotPay-2 ionospheric and auroral research mission was launched from Andøya at 19:14:00 UTC on 31 January.
 The mission was conducted by Andøya Rocket Range (ARR) on behalf of the EU's Framework Programme for Research and Technological Development, FP6.
 The Principal Investigator for the mission was John Plane from the University of Leeds.
-The HotPay-2 payload, built by ARR contained instruments from School of Chemistry at University of Leeds (UK), Sodankyla Observatory (Finland), University of Stockholm (Sweden), Dartmouth College (US), Graz Technical University (Austria), Technical University of Kosice (Slovakia) and Bulgarian Academy of Sciences (Bulgaria).
+The HotPay-2 payload, built by ARR contained instruments from School of Chemistry at University of Leeds (UK), Sodankylä Observatory (Finland), University of Stockholm (Sweden), Dartmouth College (US), Graz Technical University (Austria), Technical University of Kosice (Slovakia) and Bulgarian Academy of Sciences (Bulgaria).
 The successful research flight was conducted using a two-stage (VS-30/Orion) sounding rocket, which reached an apogee of 380.6 kilometres.